bcherny/angular-search/README.md

 - lightweight
 - configurable behavior
-- supports both basic (click on affordances) and pro user (keyboard-only) interactions
+- supports both basic and pro user interactions
+	- Click the loupe icon, press the word "Enter", or press the [ENTER] key to search
+	- Press the "x" icon, or press the [ESC] key to clear a search
-- supports any number of directive instances on one page
+- supports any number of search instances on one page
 - 100% test coverage

 ## installation